 This is one of the easiest and most delightful things you can do with carrots —and it’s a good bet that kids will love it.

 1. Combine a 16-ounce bag of baby carrots with about 1/4 cup maple syrup.
 Add a tablespoon or so of safflower or sesame oil for a richer flavor.
-Sprinkle in some cinnamon, toss well to coat, and roast in a 400º to 425º F oven for about 20 minutes, or until the carrots are tender.
+Sprinkle in some cinnamon, toss well to coat.
+Arrange on a parchment-lined roasting pan.
+Roast in a 400º to 425º F oven for about 20 minutes, or until the carrots are tender and starting to be touched with golden brown.

 2. Once out of the oven, you can add some chopped walnuts or pecans and/or dried fruit, such as raisins or sliced Turkish apricots.
 Or just sprinkle on some very finely chopped parsley or cilantro for extra eye appeal.